-10 Top-Rated Tourist Attractions in Palm Springs
+14 Top-Rated Tourist Attractions in Palm Springs, CA

-1 Palm Springs Aerial Tramway and Mount San Jacinto
+1. Palm Springs Aerial Tramway

 Address: One Tram Way, Palm Springs, California

-2 Palm Springs Air Museum
+2. Palm Springs Air Museum

 Address: 745 North Gene Autry Trail, Palm Springs, California

-3 Indian Canyons
+3. Indian Canyons

 Accommodation: Where to Stay in Palm Springs

-5 Palm Springs Art Museum
+5. Palm Springs Art Museum

 Address: 101 Museum Drive, Palm Springs, California

-6 Coachella Valley Preserve
+6. Coachella Valley Preserve

-7 Moorten Botanical Gardens
+7. Moorten Botanical Gardens and Cactarium

-Moorten Botanical Gardens offers an incredible display of cacti and desert plants that range from full grown trees to plants just taking root.
-In the spring, when the desert is coming into bloom and trees are starting to turn green again, the gardens are at their best.
+The Moorten Botanical Gardens and Cactarium is located just past downtown Palm Springs on the south end of Palm Canyon Drive.
+The unique nature space offers an incredible display of cacti and desert plants that range from full grown trees to plants just taking root.
+In the spring, when the desert is coming into bloom, and trees are starting to turn green again, the gardens are at their best.

 Address: 1701 S. Palm Canyon Drive, Palm Springs, California

-8 The Living Desert Zoo and Gardens
+8. The Living Desert Zoo and Gardens

 Address: 47900 Portola Avenue, Palm Desert, California